 last_hash = h

-If three consecutive screenshots hash identically, the run is stuck.
-Abort and surface to the user.
+Three byte-identical screenshots in a row means the run is stuck.
+Abort and surface to the user instead of paying for more turns.

 Step 6: For known sticky sites, pre-script the awkward step

-Some sites (banking, legacy enterprise apps) are reliably hostile to Computer Use.
-For those, fall back to a deterministic Playwright / Selenium script for the click-and-wait step and only hand control to Claude for the parts that need reasoning.
+Some sites (banking, legacy enterprise apps, heavy SPA dashboards) are reliably hostile to Computer Use.
+For those, fall back to a deterministic Playwright or Selenium script for the click-and-wait step, and only hand control to Claude for the parts that need reasoning.

-- Re-run the original task with the new prompt.
+- Re-run the original task with the new prompt and tool config.
 Confirm Claude no longer clicks the same element three times in a row.

-- The total turn count for the task should drop by at least 40 percent compared to the loopy run.
+- The total turn count for the task should drop noticeably versus the loopy run, and the run should now end with “task complete” rather than hitting

 Long-term prevention

-- Treat every Computer Use prompt as a state machine: “click X, then verify Y appeared before doing anything else.”
+- Treat every Computer Use prompt as a state machine: “click X, verify Y appeared, then proceed.”
 Make the verify step explicit.

 - Bake a “do not click the same element twice without a state change” rule into your system prompt template.